LGeist/PSO2-Basic-Resource-Guide/README.md

  - Wait until you can do them at the highest difficulty available.
  - Try to bring a full party or multi party for increased rewards and more ensured victory, if you have an alliance ask those people.
 Alliances will sometimes run trigger parties.
- - Plan to use boosters and if possible use these triggers on boosted days as well, especially if the quest has rare drops you could use.
+ - Plan to use extra boosters and if possible use these Triggers on boosted days as well, especially if the quest has rare drops you could use.

 ## Bonus Keys: